 What is an alleged father?

-An “alleged father” is generally:
+An alleged or putative father is generally:

-- someone who is not married to the expectant mother,
+- not married to the expectant mother,

 - could be the child’s father, but